bruvellu/terebratalia-wnts/2-text/wnt.md

 Overall, each Frizzled shows a unique expression profile but in contrast to Wnt dynamic changes, the levels of Frizzled transcripts change more gradually during development.

-## Frizzled domains occupy broad but distinct body regions
+## Frizzled expression domains occupy broad but distinct body regions

 We carried out *in situ* hybridization for all Frizzled genes of *T. transversa* to reveal their domains of expression during axial elongation (@fig:fzdantag).

 *fz1/2/7* expression is mostly ubiquitous (@fig:fzdantag and !@fig:s-receptors).
-It is expressed in all tissues of the late blastula, with strong signal in the animal pole ectoderm and invaginating endomesoderm .
+It is expressed in all tissues of the late blastula, with strong signal in the animal pole ectoderm and invaginating endomesoderm.
 During gastrulation, the anterior and middle portions of the body continue to express *fz1/2/7* across all germ layers, but the posterior transcripts get progressively cleared from the pedicle lobe tissues.
 In larval stages, *fz1/2/7* is up-regulated in the terminal portion of the pedicle lobe ectoderm, and becomes nearly ubiquitous again in the late larva.